bfowle/talaria/docs/implementation-reality-check.md

 ### The Bottom Line

-**SEQUOIA is a solid bioinformatics database distribution system**, but:
+**HERALD is a solid bioinformatics database distribution system**, but:
 - It's NOT doing the "novel" domain/phylogenetic features claimed in docs
 - It IS doing efficient canonical deduplication and bi-temporal versioning well
 - The core architecture works, but advanced features are vaporware